 Configuring the Firewall on the BungeeCord Node

-If you’re using iptables or ufw to act as a firewall, you’ll need to make a rule on the Linode running BungeeCord, to permit TCP on port 25565.
-This can be done by running:
+If you’re using iptables or ufw to act as a firewall, you’ll need to make a rule on the Linode running BungeeCord.
+To permit TCP on port 25565 run:

 sudo iptables -A INPUT -p tcp --dport 25565 -j ACCEPT